 Armor is incorporated in British Columbia, Canada.
 The Company's head office is located at Suite 555 - 999 Canada Place, Vancouver, British Columbia, V6C 3E1.
-The condensed consolidated interim financial statements as at September 30, 2016 consist of Armor and it wholly owned subsidiary, Armor Minerals (US) Inc. ("Armor US") organized under the laws of Virginia.
-The Company is publicly traded with shares listed on the TSX Venture Exchange (the "TSX-V") and the Bolsa de Valores de Lima (the "BVL") in Peru.
+The condensed consolidated interim financial statements as at December 31, 2016 consist of Armor and it wholly owned subsidiary, Armor Minerals (US) Inc. ("Armor US") organized under the laws of Virginia.
+The Company is publicly traded with shares listed on the TSX Venture Exchange (the "TSX-V").
+The Company's shares were delisted from the Bolsa de Valores de Lima (the "BVL") in Peru, effective January 31, 2017.